Last Updated on

 The whole thing works hand in hand with event tracking, which is yet another intelligent feature that forms part of ActiveCampaign’s machine learning.
 You could use it to monitor the precise actions taken by your contacts.

 Zoho CRM saves you from the cumbersome process of creating campaigns from the ground up by providing a decent collection of templates.
-From its template gallery, therefore, you can choose appropriate ones and proceed to customize them via a drag-and-drop editor.
+From its template gallery, therefore, you can choose appropriate ones and proceed to customize them via a drag-and-drop editor on the marketing platform.

 Zoho CRM even allows you to specify the type of info you’d want the system to pull automatically from your lead and contact profiles.